ddecarle/eeb462-2024/LAB1_characterMatrices.md

 Ensure that you have downloaded and unzipped all necessary [files for Lab One](https://github.com/ddecarle/eeb462-2021/blob/main/LabOne.zip).

 1. Open a terminal window and change directories `cd` to the location where these files are saved.
 For most of you, this will be the Downloads folder.
+If you are using the Windows Subsystem for Linux, you will first need to launch it by entering the command `wsl ~`.

 ```
 cd ~/Downloads